HumeAI/hume-python-sdk/README.md

 ## Documentation & Examples

-For complete documentation check out the [docs site](https://humeai.github.io/hume-python-sdk/) or [try some recipes](https://dev.hume.ai/recipes) from our platform documentation.
+For complete documentation check out the [Python SDK docs site](https://humeai.github.io/hume-python-sdk/) or [try some recipes](https://dev.hume.ai/recipes) from our platform documentation.

 Example notebooks can be found in the [examples folder](./examples/README.md).